cork89/commenteer/README.md

 * Currently this app is linked directly to an app created on reddit (https://reddit.com/prefs/apps).
   * two apps are currently being used one for prod and one for dev

+> [!NOTE]
+> When trying to build on my m1 mac running docker compose did not work out of the box (just arm things), i had to move the env file into the project dir (just macos things) and build the commenteer app separately, then use that version in the docker compose file

 if you want to live update the go app during development you can use the live reloading server air (https://github.com/air-verse/air)

 to do this you need to stop the commenteer app docker container and from the base directory run the command ```air```